RSA-Project2026/project/README.md

 **Prerequisites**

-- Python 3.10+ (or your project's required Python).
+- Python 3.10+.
 Use `zsh` for the example commands below.
 - Java + `tla2tools.jar` for TLC (the SysMoBench CLI checks for these and can download them via its setup helper).
 - A virtual environment is recommended.

 **1) Setup (virtualenv & dependencies)**

 This workspace expects two repositories to be present side-by-side.
-Clone both into the same parent directory before following the setup steps below:
+Clone both into the same parent directory:

 ```
 git clone https://github.com/RSA-Project2026/project